Skip to main content

 (Photo: Bryan E. Reynolds)

-In the 1990s, hundreds of millions of monarchs made the epic flight each fall from the northern plains of the U.S. and Canada to sites in the oyamel fir forests in central Mexico, and more than a million monarchs overwintered in forested groves on the California coast.
-Now, researchers and community scientists estimate that only a fraction of the population remains—a decline of approximately 70% has been seen in central Mexico and a decline of >90% has been seen in California.
+In the 1990s, millions of monarchs made the epic flight each fall from the northern plains of the U.S. and Canada to sites in the oyamel fir forests in central Mexico, and more than a million monarchs overwintered in forested groves on the California coast.
+Now, researchers and community scientists estimate that only a fraction of the population remains—a decline of more than 80% has been seen in central Mexico and a decline of more than 95% has been seen in California.

-The Xerces Society, government agencies, partner organizations, and communities are working across the U.S. to protect and restore habitat for monarch butterflies across a broad array of landscapes, provide workshops and educational resources on monarch conservation, and conduct research—including facilitating community science projects like the Western Monarch Thanksgiving Count and the Western Monarch Milkweed Mapper.
+The Xerces Society and our partners are working across the U.S. to protect and restore habitat for monarch butterflies, provide education on monarch conservation, and contribute to research—including through our community science projects like the Western Monarch Count and the Western Monarch Milkweed Mapper.

 Learn More